Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Phlp: interesting punctuation

 ## Asia →
-* Anatolian: JSI, lo-res
+* Common Indic: fill the entire cell
-* Armenian: JSI
+* Armn: JSI
 * Cari, Lyci: both are too close to Greek, what to take?
-* Common Indic: fill the entire cell
-* Cuneiform: JSI, star is from textbooks
+* Hluw: JSI, lo-res
 * Plrd: JSI
+* Xsux: JSI, star is from textbooks, and should never be simpler than Ugar/Xpeo

 ## Brahmic
 * Common Brahmic: TMB K
 * Brah: JSI, K = simple cross
 * Cakm: K too basic
 * Cham: same, conveys how most letters look
+* Lana: K is too basic, and in some fonts confusion with Mymr
 * Laoo: maybe K too basic?
 * Limb: Nepali flag :)
 * Mtei: P is more interesting